Connect with others who understand.

 • Lower costs

-• Better healing and aesthetic results after surgery
+• Better healing and appearance after your surgical procedure

 However, not everyone is a candidate for immediate reconstruction.

-Ultimately, the decision on the timing of reconstruction is up to you and your oncologist.
-Some people choose to delay so they can heal from surgery.
+In the end, the timing of reconstruction is up to you and your oncologist.
+Some people choose to wait so they can heal from surgery.
 One MyBCTeam member shared, “The surgeon asked me about reconstruction.
 I told them no for now.
 My main concern is getting rid of the cancer first.
 Then maybe later on down the road.”

 Types of Reconstruction

-Once you’ve chosen to have reconstruction, your doctor will discuss your options as to what type you’ll receive.
-There are several factors that play into which type of reconstruction you will have, including:
+Once you decide to have breast reconstruction, your doctor will discuss your options with you.
+Several factors will decide which type of reconstruction is best for you, including:

 • Breast size